A Cold Tracer in a Hot Bath: In and Out of Equilibrium

+While the many-body physics of multi-temperature particle systems has proven particularly rich~\cite{grosbergjoanny2015, weberfrey2016, tanaka2017,Damman2024}, the focus has recently shifted towards single-tracer dynamics~\cite{ilkerjoanny2021,grosberg2021, jardat2022diffusion, goswami2023trapped, burov2024, santra2024forces}.
+Existing studies have primarily examined free or harmonically trapped tracers, focusing on mean-square displacements and effective temperatures. \if{Because such observables fail to capture the irreversible nature of the tracer’s dynamics, a full characterization of its steady state and stochastic properties in general potentials—including entropy production and ratchet currents—remains an open problem. }\fi Such observables, however, fail to capture whether the tracer is endowed with an irreversible, nonequilibrium dynamics due to the heat flux between the different reservoirs.
+Consequently, a full characterization of the tracer dynamics---including its entropy production rate, ratchet current, and steady state in a general potential---remains an outstanding problem.

-While the many-body physics of multi-temperature particle systems has naturally attracted much attention~\cite{grosbergjoanny2015, weberfrey2016, tanaka2017,PhysRevLett.133.267103}, the dynamics of a single tracer in a hot bath have proven equally rich~\cite{ilkerjoanny2021,grosberg2021, jardat2022diffusion, goswami2023trapped, burov2024}.
-Existing results on tracers that are free or harmonically trapped give conflicting answers to the the question of whether the tracer is in~\cite{grosberg2021} or out of equilibrium~\cite{burov2024}.
-From a broader perspective, the literature paints a somewhat confusing picture: Stochastic thermodynamics predicts a steady-state heat flux that should generically drive the tracer out of equilibrium~\cite{visco2006work,Zia_2007,li2019quantifying}, whereas adiabatic perturbation theory predicts a quasistatically slow tracer to follow an equilibrium dynamics~\cite{granek2022, solon2022}.
+\if{ The broader literature paints a somewhat confusing picture: Stochastic thermodynamics predicts a steady-state heat flux that should generically drive the tracer out of equilibrium~\cite{visco2006work,Zia_2007,li2019quantifying}, whereas adiabatic perturbation theory predicts a quasistatically slow tracer to follow an effective equilibrium dynamics~\cite{granek2022, solon2022}.}\fi